Overview

 Video requirements

-Please provide a short verbal statement that tells us about you as a person and your approach to creative practice.
+Tell us about you as a person and your approach to creative practice.
+We want to understand what it is you are interested in exploring and why.

-We welcome unique experiences and backgrounds, and want to know how your experiences in life so far – including academic and professional, but not limited to these – have influenced your creative work.
-Relatedly, we are interested in what topic(s) you intend to explore through your work at the programme, and why.
+We welcome unique experiences and backgrounds, and want to know how your experiences in life so far – including academic and professional, but not limited to these – have influenced your work.

 English-language requirements